SciPhi-AI/synthesizer/README.md

 Generated textbooks reside in:
 `[Your Working Directory]/sciphi/data/library_of_phi`

-**Note**: The Wikipedia embeddings server is private but will be public soon.
-Meanwhile, ensure your configuration aligns with our specifications.
+**Note**: The Wikipedia embeddings server not yet public.
+Meanwhile, ensure your configuration aligns with our specifications if you wish to use wikipedia for RAG.

+If you would like to peruse more example output, go [here](https://github.com/emrgnt-cmplxty/library_of_phi/tree/main).

 --
 ## **Installation**